 She has had several responsibilities since the beginning of her practice.
 Among others, she served as the chef (“tenzo”) for the Czech Republic and France, and is currently the secretary of the Czech sangha (community).
 From 2015 to 2017 she led the centers in Zlin and Uherske Hradiste; at the moment, she leads Saturday sittings in Brno.

 She stays in a close contact with Master Sandó Kaisen and travels regularly to retreats in France

 Magdalena Paulíkova comes from Pilsen, where she studied humanities and anthropology and where she works as a social worker in the non-profit sector.

-After meeting with pure meditation – zazen – in 2005 she felt a strong connection with the teachings leading to liberation.
-In 2007, she was ordained bodhisattva by Tomasz Dabrowski and later she was ordained by Master Sando Kaisen as a nun (Shi Ho – True Law).
-She held various positions in the sangha and in the Pilsen center – she has been the main cook (tenzo) of the Czech sangha for six years.
+After meeting with pure meditation – zazen – in 2005, she felt a strong connection with the teachings leading to liberation.
+In 2007, she was ordained as a bodhisattva by Tomasz Dabrowski and later she was ordained by Master Sando Kaisen as a nun (Shi Ho – True Law).
+She held various positions in the sangha and in the Pilsen center – she was the chef (tenzo) of the Czech sangha for six years.
 She practices in the Pilsen center and stays in regular contact with Master Sando Kaisen.

 a theater.
 It’s like a game that consumes us at some point, but when the drama or romance is over, it’s gone.